deresamad/Palmoria-HR-analysis/README.md

 Mr Gamma , a director decided to recruit me as a HR Analytics expert to analyse the company’s HR data and come up with recommendationsfor management’s attention.

-**_Disclaimer_** All datasets and reports do not represent any company or institution but just a dummy dataset to demonstrate capabilities in PowerBi.
+**_Disclaimer_** _All datasets and reports do not represent any company or institution but just a dummy dataset to demonstrate capabilities in PowerBi_.